JarLob/Irv/README.md

 Warning!
 ========

 This is only beta.
-It should be used in a production environments only with the crossed fingers on all the limbs, and is at your own risk.
+It should be used at production environments only with the crossed fingers on all the limbs and at your own risk.

 Irv
 ===